W427697/Discord-/docs/essentials/actions.md

 <!-- prettier-ignore-end -->

-This is quite useful when your component has dozens (or hundreds) of methods and you do not want to manually use the `fn` function for each of those methods.
-However, **this is not the recommended** way of writing actions.
-That's because automatically inferred args **are not available as spies in your play function**.
-If you use `argTypesRegex` and your stories have play functions, make sure to always explicitly define args with the `fn` function so you can test them in your play function.

 <div class="aside">

-💡 If you're generating argTypes with another addon (like [docs](../writing-docs/introduction.md), which is the common behavior), ensure the actions addon <strong>AFTER</strong> the other addon.
+💡 If you're generating argTypes with another addon (like [docs](../writing-docs/introduction.md), which is the common behavior), ensure the actions addon is registered <strong>AFTER</strong> the other addon.
 You can do this by listing it later in the addons registration code in [`.storybook/main.js`](../configure/overview.md#configure-story-rendering).
 This is default in [essentials](./introduction.md).

 </div>